ibrahimabba/TourGuide/README.md

 # Tour-Nija

-This is a tourist information mobile Application for getting all the best tourist destination in Nigeria
+This is a tourist information mobile Application for getting all the best tourist destinations across Nigeria